-With help from Palmer and Macey, Levesque glues a VHF transmitter with a tiny antenna to the shell.
-"One big concern about putting a tracking device on an animal is that it might change its behavior," Palmer says.
+Levesque wants to know which habitats the spotted turtle is selectconcern about putting a tracking device on an animal is that it might change its behavior," Palmer says.
 "You don't want the device to make the animal more susceptible to injury or more likely to be killed by a predator or less attractive to a mate.
 So it's an open question: what does it mean to put it on?"
 For Palmer, it's a worthwhile tradeoff.
 "A slight inconvenience to the animal," he says, "means we can learn an awful lot about its movements, its habitats, and its behavior, which in turn can allow us to better manage and conserve the populations."